khushi1601/Color-Quell/README.md

 # Color-Quell
-A Color blindness Simulation project.
-Simulates an Uploaded image to show how A person with color blindness views them.
+A Color blindness Simulation project. the project takes an image as input and displays the image that a person with color blindness will see.